harvard-lil/capstone/capstone/capweb/templates/about.md

 top_section_style: bg-black
 row_style: bg-tan

-# What data do we have? {: class="subtitle" data-toc-label='Our Data' }
+# What data do we have?

-CAP includes all official, book-published United States case law — every volume designated as an official report of decisions by a court within the United States.
+CAP includes all official, book-published state and federal United States case law — every volume or case designated as an official report of decisions by a court within the United States.

 Our scope includes all state courts, federal courts, and territorial courts for American Samoa, Dakota Territory, Guam, Native American Courts, Navajo Nation, and the Northern Mariana Islands.

-Our earliest case is from 1658, and our most recent cases are from 2018.
+Our earliest case is from 1658, and we currently include all volumes published through {{ CASE_MAX_YEAR }}, with new data releases on a rolling basis at the beginning of each year.

 Each volume has been converted into structured, case-level data broken out by majority and dissenting opinion, with human-checked metadata for party names, docket number, citation, and date.

-We also offer PDFs with selectable OCR text for each case.
+We also offer PDFs with selectable OCR text for each case published up to 2018.

-# Scope limits {: class="subtitle" }
+# Data sources

+## Harvard Law School Collection

+We created CAP's initial collection by digitizing roughly 40 million pages of court decisions contained in roughly 40,000 bound volumes owned by the Harvard Law School Library.

+The Harvard Law School Collection includes volumes published through 2018.

+The Harvard Law School Collection was digitized on site at Langdell Hall.
+Members of our team created metadata for each volume, including a unique barcode, reporter name, title, jurisdiction, publication date and other volume-level information.
+We then used a high-speed scanner to produce JP2 and TIF images of every page.
+A vendor then used OCR to extract the text of every case, creating case-level XML files.
+Key metadata fields, like case name, citation, court and decision date, were corrected for accuracy, while the text of each case was left as raw OCR output.
+In addition, for cases from volumes not yet in the public domain, our vendor redacted any headnotes.

+### Harvard Law School Collection scope limits:

-CAP does not include:
+The Harvard Law School Collection does not include:

-* New cases as they are published.
-We currently include volumes published through June, 2018, and may or may not include additional volumes in the future.
 * Cases not designated as officially published, such as most lower court decisions.
 * Non-published trial documents such as party filings, orders, and exhibits.
 * Parallel versions of cases from regional reporters, unless those cases were designated by a court as official.
 * Cases officially published in digital form, such as recent cases from Illinois, Arkansas, New Mexico, and North Carolina.
-{: add_list_class="spacious-list bullets" }

-Cases published after 1922 do not include headnotes.
+* Copyrighted material such as headnotes, for cases still under copyright.

+## Fastcase Collection

+Our collection is augmented with yearly caselaw donations courtesy of [Fastcase](https://www.fastcase.com/).

+Fastcase provides updates, on a yearly basis, of all caselaw volumes published more than one year ago that is not yet in the case.law corpus.
+We currently provide Fastcase cases for volumes published through {{ CASE_MAX_YEAR }}.

+Fastcase volumes are delivered to us in an internal XML/HTML format, and we process each case to match the Harvard Law School Collection data formats, so researchers can write consistent code across both collections.

+### Fastcase Collection scope limits:

+The Fastcase Collection includes only:

+* Cases published in the reporters A.3d, B.R., Cal.
+Rptr.
+3d, F.3d, F. Supp.
+3d, N.E.3d,
+N.W.2d, P.3d, S.Ct., S.E.2d, So.3d, S.W.3d, and U.S.
+* Cases published in volumes during or before {{ CASE_MAX_YEAR }}.
+* Cases not otherwise published in the Harvard Law School Collection.

+The Fastcase Collection does not include:

+* PDF page images.
+* Copyrighted material such as headnotes.

 # By the numbers {: class="subtitle" }